AhmedJabareen96/Fursa6/HW2 Scripts/README.md

     bash question3.sh <input>
    Notice that the input must be a directory,
-   In a case of an empty input, the /home directory is taken instead.
+   In a case of an empty input, or an invalid directory,  the /home directory is taken instead.